|

 surface pressure distribution, thus encoding the shape of the object in

+terms of its surface curvatures (Srinivasan and LaMotte, 1991).
 We have also shown that the human discriminability of softness or compliance

 of objects depends on whether the object has a deformable or rigid surface